Seantheprogrammer93/polygonpayjs/README.md

 # ⚠️ WARNING ⚠️
-**PolygonPay, polygonpay.js, and styles.css are all highly experimental and not ready to be implemented in a production or development environment.
-Please do not install PolygonPay as outlined in this README becuse it will not work as specified.**
+**PolygonPay and polygonpay.js are highly experimental pre-release alpha versions and not ready to be implemented in a production environment in any way, shape, or form yet.

 ---